Get the legal help you need!

 Is a Separation Agreement Right for You?

 Separation agreements are an excellent alternative to litigation for those who are parting ways amicably, but they aren’t for everyone.
 These agreements are not meant for those who need to create complicated child custody provisions or divide high-value property.
-The mechanisms for doing so are relatively weak, are not typically not enforced by local police, and are not always binding in court.
+The mechanisms for doing so are relatively weak, are not typically enforced by local police, and are not always binding in court.

 A separation agreement is ideal for two people who are splitting up peacefully and have already separated or intend to separate after the agreement is finalized.
-In a best-case scenario, there would also be mutual trust between the parties as well as decent credit scores and a level of financial independence on both sides.
+In a best-case scenario, there would also be mutual trust between the parties, as well as decent credit scores and a level of financial independence on both sides.

 The following are the conditions you must meet for a separation agreement in NC to become legally valid: